marfarma/cms-tree-page-view/readme.txt

 == Changelog ==

+= 0.7.x =
+* Dutch translation added
+* Updated POT-file.
+Translators may want to check for added or updated words and sentences.

 = 0.7.16 =
 * fix for wpml-languages with "-" in them, like chinese simplified or chinese traditional. http://wordpress.org/support/topic/plugin-cms-tree-page-view-broken-for-languages-with-a-in